parcel-bundler/website/src/recipes/image.md

 ## Resizing and converting images

 Parcel includes an image transformer out of the box, which allows you to resize images, convert them to a different format, or adjust the quality to reduce file size.
-This can be done using query parameters when referencing the image.
+This can be done using query parameters when referencing the image, or using a [configuration](#configuration) file.

 The image transformer relies on the [Sharp](https://sharp.pixelplumbing.com/) image transformation library, which will be automatically installed as a dev dependency into your project when needed.